HannaKi/Harjoittelumuistiinpanot/README.md

 ## Useful commands in CSC computers:

 `module list` list loaded modules

 `module purge` detach all the modules

 `module spider`

 `module load pytorch/1.6` load a module

+`csc-workspaces` command will show you which projects you're a member of.

 Run your test in the test queue or in an interactive session directly from the command line